 The Israel Dairy Industry is evolving with the changes in this industry with their two main farming types; the Kibbutz (large collective farming) or the Moshav (small herds within a cooperative), the industry promotes new technology for feeding and milking, advances in TMR, advanced cooling systems and a collaborative effort to spread the work and to support each business partner to promote the best possible dairy farm.
 In this regard, although the farming industry is changing it is by no means dying out.

 Regardless of what happens, there will always be a need for the farmer.
-The Israel dairy industry is growing exponentially, proving that the systems and advances this industry has made is clear contemporary among its counterparts in terms of its systems and advancements.
+The Israel dairy industry is growing exponentially.
+This industry has made clear advances among its counterparts in terms of its systems and advancements.

 The new generation (or next generation) farmer will find the farming and dairy industry changed considerably from the days of his father’s farm.
 The prospect of owning or being part of a large cooperative, having the stability of life, pride in the business in which they choose their profession can only promote the continuation of the next generation farmer.
 The dairy industry in Israel is a leading industry with advances other dairy industries haven’t even begun to consider implementing.
 All in all, the next generation farmer can work in the Israeli dairy industry and be proud of the work they do while making a decent living to support their families.